victorgarciaesgi/regle/docs/src/core-concepts/rules/rule-wrappers.md

 ### `withParams`

-You rule result can sometimes depends on an other part of your component or store.
+The withParams wrapper allows your rule to depend on external parameters, such as a reactive property in your component or store.
-For this, `useRegle` can already observe the changes by changing the rule object to a getter function or a computed.
+By default, useRegle observes changes automatically when rules are defined using getter functions or computed properties.

 ```ts